Kirby's Avalanche

-Kirby's Avalanche, known in Europe as Kirby's Ghost Trap, is a puzzle video game developed by Compile and Banpresto and published by Nintendo for the Super Nintendo Entertainment System.
-It was released on February 1, 1995 in Europe and on April 25, 1995 in North America.
+Kirby's Avalanche, known in Europe as Kirby's Ghost Trap, is a puzzle video game developed by Compile and HAL Laboratory and published by Nintendo for the Super Nintendo Entertainment System.
+It was released in North America and Europe in February 1995.
 It is a Western release of the Japanese Super Puyo Puyo featuring characters from the Kirby series.
 There was not a Japanese release, and the game remains the only Kirby title not released there.
 In Europe and Australia, the game was re-released on the Wii's Virtual Console service on July 27, 2007 and in North America on September 24, 2007.
-The game was re-released for the Nintendo Switch Online service on July 21, 2022.
+The game was re-released for the Nintendo Classics service on July 21, 2022.

 Gameplay

-The gameplay is the same as seen in Super Puyo Puyo, with groups of two colored blobs fall from the top of the screen.
+The gameplay is the same as in Super Puyo Puyo, with groups of two colored blobs fall from the top of the screen.
 The player must rotate and move the groups before they touch the bottom of the screen or the pile, so that matching-colored blobs touch from above, below, the left or the right.
 Once four or more same-colored blobs touch, they will disappear, and any blobs above them will fall down to fill in space.
 If a player manages to set off a chain reaction with these blobs, rocks will fall on the other player's screen, filling it up and giving them less room to drop additional blobs.
 The number of rocks that falls depends on both the number of blobs popped and the number of consecutive chain reactions.
 These rocks will only disappear if a player manages to pop a group of blobs that are in direct contact with the rocks.
 A player will lose if either of the middle columns in the top row is filled with a blob or rock.